ankorstore/yokai/docs/tutorials/http-application.md

 icon: material/school-outline
 ---

-# :material-school-outline: HTTP application tutorial
+# :material-school-outline: Tutorial - HTTP application

 > How to build, step by step, an HTTP application with Yokai.